-Bernard Hinault, 1982 Tour de France – Tour de France Edition of 150
+Bernard Hinault, 1982 Tour de France – Special Tour de France Edition of 150

 Bernard Hinault, Personally Hand Signed Lithograph with Tour de France Inscription